 The government often provides some of the more stable jobs in the economy.
 From local, to state, to federal government workers, the government can also be a major employer.
 What NeighborhoodScout's analysis revealed, is that the Miller Place East neighborhood in particular stands out when compared nationally for the proportion of its working residents who are employed by the government.
 At 16.6% of its workforce, this neighborhood has a greater concentration of government workers than 97.9% of U.S. neighborhoods.

-American households most often have a car, and regularly they have two or three.
-But households in the Miller Place East neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Miller Place East neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 36.7% of the households here have four, five, or more cars.
 That is more cars per household than in 96.9% of the neighborhoods in the nation.

 Did you know that the Miller Place East neighborhood has more Belgian and Irish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.2% of this neighborhood's residents have Belgian ancestry and 26.3% have Irish ancestry.